hitokun-s/vue-canvas/README.md

 - callback after all rendering of child components
 - automatic re-rendering on vue instance updated

-You must/can define your components for your purpose.
+You must/can define child components inside canvas for your purpose.

 [Demo](https://hitokun-s.github.io/tool/vue-canvas.html)